 - Lack of Informed Consent.
 Your dentist is supposed to go over what a surgical procedure entails, including how it could benefit you but also possible side effects that could occur.
 You need to provide written consent that you were given this information.
 If this didn’t happen and you were injured, you may have grounds for a dental malpractice claim.

-When you’ve been hurt and are looking into your options, our Columbia dental malpractice attorney is here for you.
+When you’ve been hurt and are looking into your options, our Columbia, SC dental malpractice lawyer is here for you.
 We’ll go over what happened and determine if negligence occurred.

 If this is the case, we’ll begin fighting for you to receive compensation for your injuries.
 Let’s look into the types of injuries that dental errors can cause.

 After a dental procedure, you may expect to feel sore or to need some time to recover.
 But if you notice persistent pain or that something doesn’t feel right, it could be because you have an injury.
 If a dental professional harmed you, it’s possible that you could have one of the following injuries: